MYLE-01/my_shift/README.md

 ```
 name: NAME_OF_SHIFT_PATTEN
 shiftpatten: SHIFT_PATTEN 4x4x12
+patten: DDNN
-date: DD/MM/YYYY_date of first day of the patten
+firstdayshift: DD/MM/YYYY_date of first day of the patten must be sometime in the pass
 ```

 examples: